syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Floating-Window.md

 ## Enabling / disabling the float functionality

 By default, all the dock panels can be floated in DockingManager. `DockingManager` provide option for restrict user to create float windows.
 The [DisallowFloating](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~DisallowFloating.html) property helps to enable or disable the floating functionality.
 By default, its value is `false`, to restrict the creation of float window, turn its value to `true`.
-DockPanel will be re-dock at existing position while dragging dock panel and drop at somewhere it to create floatwindow while `DisallowFloating`.
+DockPanel will be re-dock at existing position while dragging dock panel and drop at somewhere it to create float window while `DisallowFloating`.

 {% tabs %}